MrFogg866/syncing-vm/README.md

 1. We `touch provision.sh` to create a provision shell file
+2. we `nano` into the file
-2. Then add this script to the file in vscode
+3. Then add this script to the file in vscode

 `#!/bin/bash`